 - Sautéed zucchini

-- Garlic zucchini, chicken and corn recipe
+- Chicken and corn recipe with zucchini

 Or feel free to browse through my favorite collection of healthy zucchini recipes!